Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

   This is important knowledge that absolutely affects the Slayer's plans.
 As it stands, we don't know how long we'll be staying here and whether we should be erecting fortresses and consolidating our power in this region, or simply camping somewhere out of the humans' sight.

   The actual mission gives us Teron as a unique death knight.
 The goal is, as usual, to destroy all enemies, in this case various human bases near the site of the Dark Portal.
 Once you start the mission, your lone zeppelin in the northwest is immediately attacked.
 That zeppelin is a clever way to direct your attention to the path you're supposed to be following.
-The most natural path from your starting location would lead you to the well-fortified blue base in hte center of the map, where your starting army would be promptly slaughtered before you can establish a base of your own.
+The most natural path from your starting location would lead you to the well-fortified blue base in the center of the map, where your starting army would be promptly slaughtered before you can establish a base of your own.
 Instead, the zeppelin alerts you to the existence of the small, lightly defended green base in the northwest, which you can take out and then build a base of your own in its place.

 {% figure [caption:"&ldquo;You're not coming to assault the humans with us?
 What's the matter, Teron, you yellow?&rdquo;"] %}
 ![BTDP orc4](/assets/wr/btdp_orc4.png)